yss14/prisma-reproducible-example-template/README.md

 1. Create a `.env` file and provide a `DATABASE_URL` environment variable
 2. Create you demo prisma schema in `prisma/schema.prisma`
+3. Apply your schema changes via `npm run prisma:migrate-dev`
-3. Write your code resulting in the bug you want to showcase in `src/index.ts`
+4. Write your code resulting in the bug you want to showcase in `src/index.ts`